 - [2011-05-10] ASMS2011

 - [2010-06-20] Virtual Device v.
-21 hydrodynamic version soon to be available.
-Now supporting gas flow calculation and collision model suitable for ESI virtual jet simulation, as well as improved 3D geometry editor and data analysis.
+21 hydrodynamic version, now supporting gas flow calculation ESI supersonic jet simulation, 3D geometry editor, and data analysis.

 - [2010-06-18] ASMS2010

 - [2009-09-21] International Conference on Ion Sources being held in Gatlinburg, Tennessee.